-The Fall: The End of the Murdoch Empire
+THE FALL: The End of the Murdoch Empire

 Under Roger Ailes, Fox and Bill O’Reilly blatantly played the conservative right card with complete autonomy, using nationalistic jingoism rather than fact based journalism.
 As long as they earned the ratings and the advertising money flowed by the truckload, Murdoch was blindsided.
 But when Murdoch brought in Hannity and Carlson as anchors, he played into the hands of Donald Trump, who used the opportunity to hijack Fox News to further his agenda.
 After Trump lost the 2020 elections, he used Fox to create and spread conspiracy theories about a rigged vote.

 Hannity, on his part, did daily calls with Trump for Fox viewers and called Campaign officials on camera to give instructions and strategy during the campaign.
 But it was Hannity’s post-election coverage, an attempt to keep Trump in the news and build up the conspiracy theory, that hurt Fox the most.
-The agency that handled the electoral votes, Dominion Voting Systems sued Fox for defamation, and Murdoch had to shell out, to his utter dismay, nearly $800m to settle the case.
+The agency that handled the electoral votes, Dominion Voting Systems sued Fox for defamation, and Murdoch had to shell out nearly $800m to settle the case.

 The book presents no major revelations, but instead presents vivid portraits of the main characters in Murdoch’s Empire as it unravels.